MaksimDzhangirov/backendBankExample/docs/part43-eng.md

    We only use this option when the source `proto` file isn't under our control.

-So in our case, since we oen the `proto` file, we will go with the second option!
+So in our case, since we own the `proto` file, we will go with the second option!
 Therefore, I will scroll down to the second section:
 "With custom annotations".